yochannah/carpentries.org/_posts/2020/04/2020-04-20-coderefinery-first-online-workshop.md

   - This only works when things are clear enough that people cannot get too lost.
   - (\*) One learner shares screen, others follow along discussing, asking question, and typing along themselves.
-Emphasize "it's easiest to share the screen since you don't have to do the thinking".
+Emphasize "it's easiest to share the screen since you do not have to do the thinking".
   - (\*) Instructor flips between the rooms every 1-2 minutes answering hard questions and following progress.
   - Join the end for a wrap-up where best questions are discussed.